-Assistant Professor of Public Policy
+Chair, American Indian Studies Interdepartmental Program; Associate Professor of Public Policy

-Ph.D.
-Harvard University in Political Economy
+Ph.D. in Political Economy, Harvard University

 Areas of Interest:Economic Development, Ethnicity and Development Politics, Immigration, Labor and Employment

-Prior to his doctoral studies, Dr. Akee earned a Masters degree in International and Development Economics at Yale University.
+Randall Akee is an Associate Professor at the University of California, Los Angeles in the Department of Public Policy and American Indian Studies.
+He is also Chair of the America Indian Studies Interdepartmental Program.
+He completed his Ph.D. at Harvard University in June 2006.
+Prior to his doctoral studies, Dr. Akee earned a Master’s degree in International and Development Economics at Yale University.
 He also spent several years working for the State of Hawaii Office of Hawaiian Affairs Economic Development Division.

 Published and Forthcoming Papers: